 for which they are applying.

-6. Families who are transferring their children from other Catholic schools, and whose children are in
+6. Families who belong to other Catholic schools, or who are transferring their children from other Catholic schools where those children are in

 good standing at that school.